When machines changed the world: Understanding the Industrial Revolution

 Steam power

 It was initially used to pump water out of deep coal mines.
-However, Newcomen's engine was too large and was hard to move to new locations, so others continued to improve upon his design.
+However, Newcomen's engine was very large and was hard to move to new locations, so others continued to improve upon his design.

 A Scottish engineer, James Watt, and an English manufacturer, Matthew Boulton, made significant improvements to existing steam engines and, at the end of the 18th century, made one of the most efficient systems available.